The Ottawa Hospital lifts most mask requirements, but some say it's too soon | CBC News

 The hospital says the move is a "direct result" of low transmission rates for COVID-19 and other respiratory illnesses, few hospitalizations, and "high vaccination rates and hybrid immunity."

-It also reflects similar decisions at other regional hospitals, with The Montfort, The Royal and Queensway-Carleton all making similar changes in May.
+It also reflects similar decisions at other regional hospitals, with the Montfort, and Queensway Carleton and The Royal, Ottawa's mental health centre all making similar changes in May.

 "There's nothing wrong with The Ottawa Hospital being a leader for a change and not a follower," said Ed Cashman with the Ottawa Health Coalition, which advocates for improvements to the public health-care system.